kiliankoe/iOS-tidbits/README.md

 If you're looking to close tabs very quickly, hold the tab-overview button or the done button in the tab overview to be prompted for closing all tabs.

+Safari's Find on Page feature is hidden in the share sheet.
+Alternatively you can type directly into the URL bar and scroll down to search for your text on the current page.

 ## Calculator